 Scotland is a world leader on tackling climate change and Scotland’s transition to a more prosperous, low carbon economy is already well underway.
 We have created jobs and backed innovative, new industries while winning international respect for our ambition and leadership on climate change.

-The Scottish Government is committed to playing its part in limiting global temperature rises by decarbonising the Scottish economy.
-It does this in the context of evidence from the International Finance Corporation that indicates that the Paris Agreement will help open up $23 trillion worth of opportunities for climate-smart investments in emerging markets between now and 2030.
+The Scottish Government is committed to playing its part in the Paris Agreement, which central aim is to keep global temperature rise this century well below 2 degrees Celsius above pre-industrial levels, and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius.
+Analysis by the International Finance Corporation indicates that the Paris Agreement will help open up $23tn worth of opportunities for climate-smart investments in emerging markets between 2016 and 2030.

 On 5 September 2017, the First Minister launched the Programme for Government 2017-18, which sets out bold commitments to decarbonise our economy and places Scotland firmly at the forefront of the global fight against climate change.
 The Scottish Government will establish a Just Transition Commission to advise Scottish Ministers on the move towards a low carbon economy.

 Scotland’s transition to a low carbon society can only be achieved with everyone’s input.
 We need government, businesses, public sector, and individuals to play their part.
 Through our behaviours and engagement programme we are supporting and empowering organisations and communities across Scotland in adapting to and delivering local solutions to climate change.

 Climate change disproportionately affects the world’s most vulnerable, who have contributed the least to the issue.
 The Scottish Government run a number of international programmes to engage on climate change at all levels, including climate justice programmes.